 Caffeine appears to be the active ingredient in the brain health benefit of coffee.
 Caffeine has been shown to elevate levels of granulocyte-colong stimulating factor (G-CSF), a growth factor thought to improve memory and brain health.
 G-CSF promotes the formation of new brain cells and encourages new synaptic connections between them.

-Scientists continue to search for treatments that do more than just alleviate symptoms, and instead are searching for a disease-modifying agent for Parkinson’s, what M+C describe as the “holy grail of pharmacological intervention in neurodegenerative disease.”
-M+C add that this “holy grail” of Parkinson’s disease treatments is “still some way off.”
+Scientists continue to search for treatments that do more than just alleviate symptoms, and instead are searching for a disease-modifying agent for Parkinson’s.
+Such a treatment for Parkinson’s disease is still a ways off.

 Hopefully, the continued work of researchers and scientists will yield more effective therapies in the future.